jochy/practice-ansible-starter/README.md

 ### LAST NAME : DOE
 ### First name : John

 Starter used to practice ansible.
 Must be running on Linux or Mac.
-If running on Windows, please use Git bash (or use a VM).
+If running on Windows, please use a VM with VirtualBox or WSL.

 # Getting started